 Having completed the study, the next step was to write a paper with the aim of getting it published in a peer reviewed journal.
 Writing the paper raised another issue.
 I was told that I should have obtained ethical approval for this study.
 Clearly such issues are routine for the academic who is doing research in a university, but to me this presented a huge hurdle.
 I contacted the Chairman of the Ethics Committee who fortunately was able to assure me that this was not necessary as it was a regarded as a continuation of my previous work.
 A huge sigh of relief and the paper was then written.
 Little did I know that there were further hurdles ahead.

 I soon became aware of the difficulties within the peer review system.
 In theory, peer review is excellent because the experts in the field are asked to look at the study, but when it is an entirely innovative treatment, where are the experts to be found?
 When I submitted my paper to various journals, the feedback that I received was that my work was not dentistry…and that a full double blind randomised controlled trial was needed.
-This had always been my aim but such a trial can cost hundreds of thousands of pounds.
+This had always been my aim but such a trial can cost hundreds of

 Rather than continuing to try to get the paper published, I decided that perhaps the only way forward for such an innovative treatment was to find a way to secure the funding for a full trial.
 I knew from my experience with my first paper that it can be extremely difficult to secure funding.